-CHD 100-Introduction to Early Childhood Education.
+ECE 100-Introduction to Early Childhood Education\

-This course examines the history and rationale for early childhood programs.
-It provides an introduction to child development, the types and philosophies of children's programs, and the role of the early childhood professional.
-Practical experience in a children's program for a total of thirty hours is an integral part of the course.

-Prerequisite for all other CHD classes.
+This course, while examining the history and rationale for early childhood programs, provides an introduction to the theories of child development, the types and philosophies of children's programs, and the role of the early childhood professional which create the foundation for Developmentally Appropriate Practice.
+Designed to provide an overview of the foundation and scope of the field, the course gives students a basic understanding of the field of early childhood education.
+Observation (PDE Field Experience Stage 1) experience in children's programs for a total of twenty hours is an integral part of the course.
+This course is a \Prerequisite for all other ECE classes.

-Corequisite: CHD ECR
+Corequisite: ECE ECR.